Locum Tenens: Jobs for Retired or Burnt Out Physicians

 Asynchronous opportunities are also available but often pay slightly less.
 However, they typically offer quick patient interaction and can sometimes even be completed exclusively by email or text.

-When you were in medical school, you know that your teachers were a gateway to building up your professional network and skillset.
-A retired physician can pay it forward by teaching when burnout becomes overwhelming.
+When you were in medical school, you knew that your teachers were a gateway to building up your professional network and skillset.
+A retired physician can pay it forward by teaching medical students when burnout becomes overwhelming.

 Healthcare Administration Jobs

 The need for employees that are qualified for healthcare administration in the United States is ever increasing.
-The job typically requires facility management and staff oversight, including making sure the facility is properly resourced for the current patient population.
-This means that a physician or former physician can have the unique and important skillset to succeed in an administrator role.
+The job of healthcare administrators is to manage health care facilities and staff and make sure the facilities are properly resourced for the current patient population.
+This means that a physician or former physician must have the unique and important skillset to succeed in an administrator role.
 Healthcare administrators enforce a given organization’s rules and regulations while overseeing marketing campaigns, budgets, and human resources.

 Writing and Editing Jobs